24Slides/laravel-saml2/README.md

 An integration to add SSO to your service via SAML2 protocol based on [OneLogin](https://github.com/onelogin/php-saml) toolkit.

+This is a fork of 24Slides/laravel-saml.

+Differences:

+- Allows Single Logout IDP response to use HTTP-POST not just HTTP-REDIRECT
+- Uses teneant key instead of tenant uuid for urls.

 This package turns your application into Service Provider with the support of multiple Identity Providers.

 ## Requirements